 3. Target (Get objects into a target area)

-• Combination Verbal/Hands-On: These problems involve a combination of verbal responses and hands-on activities.
+4. Pure creations (Make something from materials given) - Combination Verbal/Hands-On: These problems involve a combination of verbal responses and hands-on activities.
 Possible examples include:

 1. Object to be demonstrated and discussed (Make something out of aluminum foil, then tell what it might be)